bbatsov/metaredux/about.md

 mind with all of you, and in the mean time improve my (non-programming) writing and communication skills.

-I guess I'll mostly be writing on programming-related topics, but who knows...
-Knowing me there's a high chance I won't actually write anything at all!
+The main focus of the blog are going to be my open-source work and programming.
+I reserve the right to write about anything and everything if I deem fit to do so.
+I also reserve the right to be lazy and not write about anything at all.

 ## About My Other Blogs

 ### (think)

-[(think)](https://batsov.com) is my original technical blog.
-Meta Redux mostly supersedes it, but I still occasionally write some short articles over at `(think)` if I feel they don't fit my vision for Meta Redux.
+[(think)](https://batsov.com) is my original personal site/technical blog.
+Meta Redux somewhat supersedes it (especially as a technical blog), but I still occasionally write articles over at `(think)` if I feel they don't fit my vision for Meta Redux.

 ### Emacs Redux